 The best places to shop for food are large supermarkets, health food shops, and local greengrocers and markets.

-Smaller supermarkets tend to lack many important vegan alternatives, so bigger is better where supermarkets are concerned.
+Smaller supermarkets tend to lack many important vegan alternatives, so bigger is better when it comes to supermarkets.
 In January, you’ll find a much wider range of vegan food in supermarkets than at other times of the year.

 Health food shops can also be a good source of tasty vegan treats.
-These shops vary with some stocking mostly pills and potions rather than food, but some do have great produce sections.
-And when buying fruit and vegetables, the freshest, cheapest and most environmentally-friendly products can usually be found in local independent shops and markets.
+These shops vary, with some stocking mostly pills and potions rather than food, but some have great produce sections.
+When buying fruit and vegetables, the freshest, cheapest, and most environmentally friendly products can usually be found in local independent shops and markets.

 If you want something special, have a look at specialist vegan online supermarkets.